noelboss/AdminThemeBoss/README.md

 ## Requirements

-Requires AdminThemeUikit installed and activated.
+Requires AdminThemeBoss installed and activated.
 Make sure to activate Uikit in your profile first:

 ![alt text](https://raw.githubusercontent.com/noelboss/AdminThemeBoss/master/docs/images/profile.png "Activate Uikit in your profile")

 You can also set the default theme like so in you site/config.php

-    $config->defaultAdminTheme = 'AdminThemeUikit';
+    $config->defaultAdminTheme = 'AdminThemeBoss';

 ## Installation